mozilla-privacy/privacy-triage/README.md

 Mark as triaged
 - Set [necko-triaged] in the whiteboard for bugs that have been triaged.
 - Set Priority and Severity
+- Consider adding [necko-priority-review] to the whiteboard to prioritize in the team's workflow
+- Emergency items can be put directly into [necko-priority-queue]

 Requesting more information (when necessary)
 - Steps to reproduce.
 You may also want to confirm they actually reproduce.